openvinotoolkit/openvino/docs/dev/build_riscv64.md

 - Python 3.10 for OpenVINO Runtime Python API

 ## How to build
+Currently, there are three ways to build OpenVINO Runtime for 64-bit RISC-V platforms:

+1. **Recommended**.
+The build with vectorized (using RVV instructions) primitives for limited scope of operations from [`SHL`](https://github.com/XUANTIE-RV/csi-nn2) using [`xuantie-gnu-toolchain`](https://github.com/XUANTIE-RV/).
+This method provides the best performance available at the moment.
+2. The build without optimized primitives using [`riscv-gnu-toolchain`](https://github.com/riscv-collab/riscv-gnu-toolchain.git).
+3. The build without optimized primitives using installed Linux packages.

+### Steps

 0. Prerequisite:
-- For target with RVV - build `xuantie-gnu-toolchain` and `qemu`:
+- For target with vectorized primitives from `SHL` - build `xuantie-gnu-toolchain` and `qemu`:
    ```sh
    git clone https://github.com/XUANTIE-RV/xuantie-gnu-toolchain.git
    cd xuantie-gnu-toolchain
    ./configure --prefix=<xuantie_install_path>
    make linux build-qemu -j$(nproc)
    ```
-- For target without RVV using `riscv-gnu-toolchain`:
+- For target without optimized primitives using `riscv-gnu-toolchain`:
    ```sh
    git clone https://github.com/riscv-collab/riscv-gnu-toolchain.git
    cd riscv-gnu-toolchain